uparkh/portfolio/README.md

 # Upanshu's Portfolio

-Hi there!
-Thanks for being interested in my profile and reading through my portfolio.
 The tech stack I used to make it was: Next.js, Node.js, Tailwind CSS, React.js, and TypeScript.

 I learned and used as many best practices for each of these technologies as I could, aiming to sharpen my front-end skillset.
 I'm sure you will agree if you take a look at my code.